The Ice Bath Alternative That Gives You 90% of the Benefits With Zero Discomfort

 This is a big problem for people who lift weights and then immediately jump into an ice bath.
 They are using a recovery method that works against their main goal.

 This is where contrast therapy is the smarter choice.
 The research that shows muscle growth is blocked is specifically about ice baths.
 There is no similar proof that contrast therapy has the same bad effect.
-Because contrast therapy actively improves blood flow instead of just stopping swelling, it is the safer and more logical choice for anyone who wants to build muscle.

 How to Start Contrast Therapy Today (It’s Easy)